ctrembath/cv-1/readme.md

 ###[I.B.Tauris & Co.
 Publishers](http://www.ibtauris.com/)
 ####Digital Publishing Executive: September 2009&nash;June 2011
-Responsible for email marketing, social media marketing, and managing the I.B.
+I.B.Tauris is an independent academic publisher specialising in the Middle East, Politics and In    ternational Relations, History, Religion and Philosophy.
+As Digital Publishing Executive, for email marketing, soc    ial media marketing, and managing the I.B.
 Tauris website.
 * **Website**: *Development* &ndash; researching competitor websites; developing new ideas; creating a specification; liaising with developers; contributing to the design; testing the website. *Management* &ndash; updating content; copywriting;
 commissioning articles from colleagues and authors; running promotions.
-* **Email marketing**: Managing email marketing campaigns; improving and redesigning existing HTML email templates; devising and implementing new email marketing strategy
+* **Email marketing**: Managing email marketing campaigns; improving and redesigning existing HTML email templates; devising and implementing new email marketing strategy.
 * **Social media marketing**: Developing a new social media marketing strategy;
 establishing a presence on prominent social networks; experimenting with a variety of different social media marketing techniques.